suncoast-devs/handbook/lessons/react-intro/lecture.md

 # Hooray TypeScript!

-Notice that we immediate get warnings and errors that some of these properties are unknown to the `<NewsArticle>` component.
+Notice that we immediately get warnings and errors that some of these properties are unknown to the `<NewsArticle>` component.

 ---

 # Using props in a component

-Properties added in the _USAGE_ of a component are present to us inside a component via an argument we will name `props`
+Properties added in the _USAGE_ of a component are present to us inside a component via an argument we will name `props`.

-So our `title` is in a variable named `props.title` and our `body` is in a variable called `props.body`
+So our `title` is in a variable named `props.title` and our `body` is in a variable called `props.body`.

-In the places where we have hard coded data we can replace with variables
+In the places where we have hard coded data, we can replace with variables.

 ---

 # [fit] Interpolation of variables in the middle of JSX

-To have values appear in our JSX we use `interpolation`
+To have values appear in our JSX, we use `interpolation`.

-In JSX we write our variables inbetween `{}` characters.
+In JSX we write our variables between `{}` characters.

-We can replace all the hardcoded text with values from `props`
+We can replace all the hardcoded text with values from `props`.

 ---